Svbudygin/ai-qt-app/README.md

-# Техническое задание для приложения на Qt C++
+# Technical Specification for a Qt C++ Application

-## Общее описание
+## General Description
-Разработать приложение на Qt C++, предоставляющее возможность входа/регистрации пользователей, создания и редактирования постов с использованием Yandex GPT, а также просмотра истории всех постов. Приложение должно обеспечивать безопасное хранение данных пользователей с помощью хеширования, взаимодействие с внешним API Yandex GPT для генерации текста и использование SQLite для хранения постов и пользовательских данных.
+Develop a Qt C++ application that provides user login/registration functionality, post creation and editing using Yandex GPT, and viewing the history of all posts.
+The application should ensure secure storage of user data through hashing, interact with the Yandex GPT external API for text generation, and use SQLite for storing posts and user data.

-## Раздел 1: Вход/Регистрация
+## Section 1: Login/Registration
-### 1.1 Вход в систему:
+### 1.1 Login:
-- При запуске приложения производится проверка наличия данных о пользователе в базе данных SQLite.
+- Upon launching the application, it checks for user data in the SQLite database.
-- Если данные о пользователе обнаружены, приложение отправляет запрос на сервер для проверки корректности информации о пользователе (логин, хэш пароля и токен).
+- If user data is found, the application sends a request to the server to verify the correctness of the user information (login, hashed password, and token).
-- Если данные о пользователе не обнаружены в базе данных или они некорректные, открывается экран входа в систему.
+- If no user data is found in the database or if it is incorrect, the login screen opens.
-- Пользователь вводит свои учетные данные (логин и пароль) для входа в систему.
+- The user enters their credentials (username and password) to log in.
-- После успешного входа пользователю предоставляются его данные и токен для последующего использования.
+- Upon successful login, the user is provided with their data and token for subsequent use.

-### 1.2 Регистрация нового аккаунта:
+### 1.2 Registration of a New Account:
-- Если данные о пользователе отсутствуют или некорректные, открывается экран регистрации нового аккаунта.
+- If no user data or incorrect data is found, the registration screen opens.
-- Пользователь заполняет форму регистрации, включающую следующие поля:
+- The user fills out the registration form, including the following fields:
-    - Почта (email)
+    - Email
-    - Пароль
+    - Password
-    - Имя
+    - First Name
-    - Фамилия
+    - Last Name
-    - ID Telegram канала (опционально)
+    - Telegram Channel ID (optional)
-- После заполнения формы пользователь отправляет запрос на сервер для регистрации нового аккаунта.
+- After filling out the form, the user sends a request to the server to register a new account.
-- Сервер проверяет уникальность почты и производит хеширование пароля перед сохранением в базу данных.
+- The server checks the uniqueness of the email and hashes the password before saving it to the database.
-- После успешной регистрации пользователю предоставляются его данные и токен для последующего использования.
+- After successful registration, the user is provided with their data and token for subsequent use.

-## Раздел 2: Главная страница (Редактор постов с использованием Yandex GPT)
+## Section 2: Main Page (Post Editor using Yandex GPT)
-### 2.1 Редактирование постов:
+### 2.1 Post Editing:
-- После успешного входа пользователю открывается главная страница, где расположен редактор для создания и редактирования постов.
+- Upon successful login, the main page opens, where the editor for creating and editing posts is located.
-- Редактор предоставляет пользователю поле для ввода описания поста.
+- The editor provides the user with a field to enter the post description.
-- После ввода описания поста пользователь может нажать кнопку "Сгенерировать пост", чтобы Yandex GPT создал текст поста на основе введенного описания. После генерации текста он заменяет введенное описание.
+- After entering the post description, the user can click the "Generate Post" button to have Yandex GPT generate the post text based on the entered description.
+After text generation, it replaces the entered description.
-- Пользователь может редактировать сгенерированный текст поста в том же окне.
+- The user can edit the generated post text in the same window.
-- При необходимости пользователь может нажать кнопку "Назад", чтобы заново задать описание поста и повторить процесс генерации.
+- If necessary, the user can click the "Back" button to re-enter the post description and repeat the generation process.
-- Пользователь также имеет возможность нажать кнопку "Сгенерировать заново", чтобы повторно создать текст поста с использованием Yandex GPT.
+- The user also has the option to click the "Regenerate" button to regenerate the post text using Yandex GPT.
-- Перед отправкой поста пользователь может просмотреть его, нажав на кнопку "Просмотреть пост". Это открывает окно предварительного просмотра, где пользователь может увидеть, как будет выглядеть пост с текстом и (при наличии) изображением.
+- Before submitting the post, the user can preview it by clicking the "Preview Post" button.
+This opens a preview window where the user can see how the post will look with text and (if available) an image.

-### 2.2 Создание поста с изображением:
+### 2.2 Creating a Post with an Image:
-- После редактирования текста поста пользователь может нажать кнопку "Далее", чтобы перейти к созданию поста с изображением.
+- After editing the post text, the user can click the "Next" button to proceed to create a post with an image.
-- На следующем экране пользователю предоставляется возможность выбрать способ создания поста с изображением:
+- On the next screen, the user is provided with the option to choose how to create a post with an image:
-    - Возможность ввести описание изображения в поле текста.
+    - Ability to enter an image description in a text field.
-    - Возможность добавить собственное изображение, щелкнув на кнопку "Добавить своё фото".
+    - Ability to add their own image by clicking the "Add Your Own Photo" button.
-- После ввода описания и, при необходимости, добавления своего изображения пользователь может нажать кнопку "Отправить", чтобы создать пост с текстом и изображением.
+- After entering the description and, if necessary, adding their own image, the user can click the "Send" button to create a post with text and an image.

-## Раздел 3: История всех постов:
+## Section 3: History of All Posts:
-- Пользователь должен иметь доступ к истории всех созданных им постов.
+- The user should have access to the history of all posts they have created.
-- Посты должны быть сохранены в базе данных SQLite с меткой времени создания.
+- Posts should be saved in the SQLite database with a timestamp.
-- Пользователь должен иметь возможность просматривать и редактировать ранее созданные посты.
+- The user should be able to view and edit previously created posts.

-## Раздел 4: SQLite База данных
+## Section 4: SQLite Database
-### 4.1 Структура базы данных:
+### 4.1 Database Structure:
-- В приложении используется SQLite для хранения пользовательских данных и системных переменных.
+- The application uses SQLite to store user data and system variables.
-- База данных содержит две таблицы: "Users" (пользователи) и "SystemVariables" (системные переменные).
+- The database contains two tables: "Users" and "SystemVariables".

-### 4.2 Таблица "Users" (пользователи):
+### 4.2 "Users" Table:
-- Эта таблица содержит информацию о зарегистрированных пользователях.
+- This table contains information about registered users.
-- Структура таблицы:
+- Table Structure:
-    - id (INTEGER, PRIMARY KEY): уникальный идентификатор пользователя.
+    - id (INTEGER, PRIMARY KEY): unique user identifier.
-    - login (TEXT, UNIQUE): логин пользователя.
+    - login (TEXT, UNIQUE): user login.
-    - password_hash (TEXT): хеш пароля пользователя.
+    - password_hash (TEXT): hashed user password.
-    - email (TEXT, UNIQUE): адрес электронной почты пользователя.
+    - email (TEXT, UNIQUE): user email address.
-    - telegram_chat_id (TEXT, UNIQUE): ID чата в Telegram пользователя (опционально).
+    - telegram_chat_id (TEXT, UNIQUE): user's Telegram chat ID (optional).

-### 4.3 Таблица "SystemVariables" (системные переменные):
+### 4.3 "SystemVariables" Table:
-- Эта таблица содержит системные переменные, такие как токен для взаимодействия с API и другие настройки приложения.
+- This table contains system variables such as API tokens and other application settings.
-- Структура таблицы:
+- Table Structure:
-    - id (INTEGER, PRIMARY KEY): уникальный идентификатор записи.
+    - id (INTEGER, PRIMARY KEY): unique record identifier.
-    - name (TEXT, UNIQUE): название переменной.
+    - name (TEXT, UNIQUE): variable name.
-    - value (TEXT): значение переменной.
+    - value (TEXT): variable value.

-### 4.4 Использование системных переменных:
+### 4.4 Using System Variables:
-- Токен для взаимодействия с API (например, Yandex GPT) хранится в таблице "SystemVariables" под определенным именем (например, "api_token").
+- The API token (e.g., for Yandex GPT) is stored in the "SystemVariables" table under a specific name (e.g., "api_token").
-- Для обновления или получения токена используются SQL запросы к таблице "SystemVariables".
+- SQL queries to the "SystemVariables" table are used to update or retrieve the token.

-### 4.5 Безопасность данных:
+### 4.5 Data Security:
-- Для обеспечения безопасности пользовательских паролей они хешируются перед сохранением в базе данных.
+- To ensure the security of user passwords, they are hashed before being saved to the database.
-- Для защиты от возможных угроз безопасности данные пользователя (логин, пароль, почта) должны быть хранены в зашифрованном виде.
+- To protect against potential security threats, user data (login, password, email) should be stored in encrypted form.
-- Используйте параметризованные SQL запросы для предотвращения атак внедрения SQL (SQL injection).
+- Use parameterized SQL queries to prevent SQL injection attacks.

-## Стек технологий:
+## Technology Stack:
-- Qt C++ для разработки графического интерфейса и логики приложения.
+- Qt C++ for developing the graphical interface and application logic.
-- Библиотеки хеширования для безопасного хранения паролей пользователей.
+- Hashing libraries for securely storing user passwords.
-- HTTP requests для взаимодействия с API Yandex GPT для генерации текста.
+- HTTP requests for interacting with the Yandex GPT API for text generation.
-- База данных SQLite для хранения информации о пользователях и постах.
+- SQLite database for storing user and post information.

-## По окончании разработки:
+## Upon Completion of Development:
-- Обеспечьте тестирование приложения на предмет соответствия функциональным требованиям и безопасности.
+- Ensure testing of the application for compliance with functional requirements and security.
-- Предусмотрите возможность обработки ошибок и исключительных ситуаций для повышения надежности приложения.
+- Provide error and exception handling to improve application reliability.
-- Проверьте соответствие требованиям защиты данных при сборе, хранении и обработке пользовательской информации.
+- Verify compliance with data protection requirements when collecting, storing, and processing user information.